Last updated on November 23, 2020 by Dan Nanni

 and to move to a different window one by one:

-To leave a window, just type exit or:
+To leave a window, just type exit, or press:

 You have to confirm if you want to kill off the window.

 Let's create another Tmux session to work with panes.
-First let's detach from any Tmux session in case we are in a running session.
+First let's detach from any Tmux session in case we are in a running session, with:

 You can split a window horizontally or vertically.
 Let's start horizontally by pressing: